It’s a way to give your fundraising efforts an exponential outreach

 Your supporters will appreciate the simplicity and ease these online fundraising tools provide.
 Most people want to help, but they’re often dismayed by the amount of effort it takes.
 The online fundraising tools you provide for them make it painless.
 They can reach out to their social networks with a single message.
 You can provide them with templates if they want to send out email messages.
 It’s even possible to provide links so that supporters can make donations with their credit card.

 Peer-to-peer fundraising is a natural progression if your organization already has an established online fundraising vehicle.
-You need a donor-friendly way of accepting online contributions through non profit fundraising software.
+You need a donor-friendly way of accepting online contributions.

 Give some extra thought to your mission and the way it is being communicated.
 You’re about to turn that story over to people who may only have a peripheral understanding of what you do and who benefits from it.
 You’ll help them by providing information, but their comfort starts with your level of simplification.